bjarkestaun/tech-overview-3/README.md

 4. Connect your GitHub repository
 5. Render will automatically detect the `render.yaml` file and deploy

+**Note:** If the cron job doesn't appear or doesn't run after Blueprint deployment, you may need to create it manually (see Option 2 below).
+Some users report that cron jobs need to be created manually in the Render dashboard even when using Blueprints.

 ### Option 2: Manual Setup

+#### Web Service:
 1. Go to [Render Dashboard](https://dashboard.render.com/)
 2. Click "New +" and select "Web Service"
 3. Connect your GitHub repository